An open ureterolithotomy is a surgery to remove stones from the ureter.

 Talk to your doctor about these risks before the procedure.

 Your doctor may take the following:

-Images of your urinary system to locate the stoneBlood and urine testsAsk about your medical historyTalk to your doctor about any medicines you are taking.
-Do not start taking any new medicines, herbs, or supplements without talking to your doctor.
+Images of your urinary system to locate the stoneBlood and urine testsAsk about your medical historyTalk to your doctor about any medications you are taking.
+Do not start taking any new medications, herbs, or supplements without talking to your doctor.

-You may be asked to stop taking some medicines up to one week before the procedure.
-This may include medications such as:
+You may be asked to stop taking some medicines up to 1 week before the procedure.

 General anesthesia will be used.
 You will be asleep.
 It is given through a vein in the arm or hand.